ooni/spec/backends/th-007-nwcth.md

 ### Endpoint

-Before discussing messages, we need to define _endpoint_, which is
+Before discussing messages, we need to define TCP and UDP _endpoints_.

+In terms of syntax, an endpoint is

 - an IPv4 address followed by `:` followed by a valid port number; or